Saach Pass: History

 1998 Chamba massacre also took place at Satrundi & Kalaban when 35 Hindus and some buddhist, mostly labourers, were shot down by terrorists, and 11 were injured.
 They were working on the Saach Pass road.
 There was a lack of security but now whole area is under surveillance and is now getting more popular among trekkers and tourists.

 Importance

 It is the shortest route to Killar.
 With the completion of this road (Sach Pass) the distance from Pathankot to Leh via Saach pass has been reduced to 670 km while the distance from Pathankot to Leh via Manali is 800 km.
 So this road can be used by Indian Army.

-Distances
+Transport

 Sach pass can be reached from three directions, via Pathankot-Dalhousie road, Manali-Udaipur road, and Udhampur/Anantnag-Kishtwar-Paddar-Pangi road.
 The first is the shortest, more treacherous, and most popular route, given that the other routes are very long in comparison.

+Sach Pass Tunnel is planned.
+See also tunnels in North West India.

 The distance of Sach Pass from a few major places on all three routes are below.